 Instructions

-- In a small saucepan, combine sugar and water.
-Bring it to a boil over medium heat, stirring it constantly until sugar is completely dissolved.
+- In a small saucepan, combine the sugar and water.
+Bring it to a boil over medium heat, stirring it constantly until the sugar is completely dissolved.
 Then continue to cook until the syrup reaches 250°F (120°C), about 5 minutes.

 - While the mixer is running on low speed, slowly pour the hot syrup into the egg yolks.
 Pour the syrup into the side of the bowl, instead of the whisk, so that it doesn’t splatter.